 We don’t have to strive towards godly living by our own power (thank goodness for that!)
 But we do need to make the effort to walk in our new God-given natures – to put off the old, to walk in the light of Christ, and to daily renew our minds in Him.

-And the more we choose to walk in His power, the more our lives begin to look like Christ’s.
+The more we choose to walk in the power of the Holy Spirit, the more our lives begin to look like Christ’s.